CopernicaMarketingSoftware/Documentation/Yothalot/php-connection.md

 # Yothalot\Connection

-With the **Yothalot\Connection** class you can create a connection to the Yothalot cluster, which can send jobs to this cluster.
-Internally, the Yothalot\Connection object connects to the RabbitMQ server, and all jobs that you create, are sent to this RabbitMQ server.
+With the `Yothalot\Connection` class you can create a connection to the Yothalot cluster, which is needed to send jobs to this cluster.
+Internally, the `Yothalot\Connection` object connects to your RabbitMQ server, and all jobs that you create, are sent to this RabbitMQ server.

-Because in practive the connection to the Yothalot cluster is essentially a connection to RabbitMQ, you need to pass the login credentials for the RabbitMQ server to the constructor.
+Because in practice the connection to the Yothalot cluster is essentially a connection to RabbitMQ, you need to pass the login credentials for the RabbitMQ server to the constructor.
+There are only two methods available:

 ```php
 class Yothalot\Connection